farblos/wpg2dk/README.md

-- Finally, for most attributes there is more than one way to specify them in the metadata.  `wpg2dk` uses `XMP-digiKam:TagsList` to write tags, for example, but digiKam can use at least seven different other attributes to access tags.
+- Finally, for most attributes there is more than one way to specify them in the metadata.  `wpg2dk` uses `XMP-digiKam:TagsList` to write tags, for example, but digiKam can use at least seven different other attributes to store tags.

 As a side note, for some metadata attributes digiKam can be